 The building is closed to hall users and all services have been suspended until we are advised it is safe to resume.
 Our administrator, will be working from home unless there is a need to be in the office.
 Please e-mail her with any queries (if you don’t have the email address please use the ‘e-mail us’ link at the bottom of this page).
 We are looking into the possibility of opening the church for private prayer and will advise you in due course.
 The standing committee have decided our building is not suitable to leave open in the way more traditional churches are.

 Many of us have the prayer resource that Jenny Clifton prepares each week by e mail.
 If you would like to keep in touch this way please e-mail our administrator with any queries (if you don’t have the email address please use the ‘e-mail us’ link at the bottom of this page) and your details will be passed on to Jenny.

 Rosemary Riepma has set up a What’s App group.
 If you would like to find out about this group please e-mail our administrator with any queries (if you don’t have the email address please use the ‘e-mail us’ section at the bottom of this page) your details will be passed on to Rosemary who will give you the details thus enabling you to decide whether you wish to join.
 They are very comprehensive allowing several options, and mindful of GDPR regulations.

 We like many churches have had a very steep learning curve to enable us to worship together in a different way.
-We now have Zoom and our first service will be on Sunday 29 March at 10:30.
+We now use Zoom for our Sunday service at 10:30.
 If you would like to find out more and have not already been given the details please e-mail our administrator (if you don’t have the email address please use the ‘e-mail us’ link at the bottom of this page) and your details will be passed on.
 Don’t worry of you are not available at 10:30, as the service will be recorded and put on You Tube.www.youtube.com

 Keeping people connected